-The gap between business needs and IT resources is a common challenge.
 Your development team is likely swamped with high-priority projects, while business teams wait for the tools they need to be more efficient.
 What if you could empower both?
 A modern API platform with low-code capabilities bridges this divide.
-It gives professional developers the robust tools they need while allowing business analysts to automate workflows and connect applications using intuitive visual designers.
-This article will cover how the right platform can foster collaboration, accelerate project delivery, and help your entire organization build for the future, together.
+So, what are API platforms in practice?
+They give professional developers the robust tools they need while allowing business analysts to automate workflows and connect applications using intuitive visual designers.
+This approach fosters collaboration, accelerates project delivery, and helps your entire organization build for the future, together.

 Key Takeaways